mapmanager/mapmanager.github.io/_posts/2016-04-22-release-notes.md

 - faq
 ---

+### 201810

+To Do:

+- Map plot is losing x-axis days when switching segments.
+- Scale radius (annotation info) does not work
+- Add search to find criss-crossing spines
+- Add search to find spines with greater than specified amount of displacement
+- Make default install of fiji (not fiji path) in same folder as MapManager source code
+- Simplify default annotation by making user selection just be one popup (no radio buttons)

 ### 201808 Finalizing new version

  - Buttons panel for stack and map plots (ctrl+1 to open) is now functioning and hopefully useful